MicrosoftDocs/well-architected/well-architected/ai/testing.md

 Use the training dataset, which is usually the largest subset, to train the model.
 Use another dataset for evaluation and refine the model through an iterative process by assessing different permutations.
 After you find a satisfactory permutation, test it against the test dataset.

 All datasets should contain high-quality data to minimize noise.
 Your test cases on data ingestion and preprocessing pipelines can serve as quality checkpoints.
 Lack of samples can also attribute to low-quality data.
 Use synthetic data to balance and achieve uniformity in the dataset.
-This approach is particularly useful for training models like fraud detection, where real fraud instances are rare, which makes it difficult to get sufficient statistical power for reliable predictions.
+This approach is useful for training models like fraud detection, where real fraud instances are rare, which makes it difficult to get sufficient statistical power for reliable predictions.

 To avoid bias in predictions, keep all datasets distinct.
 You shouldn't use training data for evaluation, and you shouldn't use evaluation data for testing.
 Reserve unique data for model evaluation and final testing.